What are room rental rates?

 What forms of public transportation are available?

-The Trailways of New York bus station is located at the Sunoco gas station on the corner of Main and Kingston Streets (Highways 10 and 28).
+The Trailways of New York bus station is located at the Sunoco gas station on the corner of Main and Kingston Streets (Highways 10 and 28) in Delhi.
 Trailways runs local service to Oneonta, as well as to Syracuse, NYC, Albany, and Binghamton.
 You can view the schedule at http://www.trailwaysny.com/html/english/fares.asp.

 Off-Campus Housing List